05sashi/Text-Translator/README.md

 ## 💡 Features
 - Fully responsive UI
 - Fast performance using Vite
-- Pixel-perfect frontend replication of the **Coding Ninjas** website

 ## 📌 Contributing
 Feel free to fork this repository and make improvements.
 Contributions are always welcome!